pipedrive/kardia/README.md

 Kardia
 ======

-A humane process status API interface to expose Node.js process status operational/internal indicators for aggregation and monitoring.
+A humane process status API module to expose any operational/internal indicators of any Node.js process for status aggregation and monitoring.
 JSON format over HTTP protocol.

 Why?
 ====